dmccuk/terraform/README.md

 ## Running Terraform to build in AWS

 First we should run Terraform plan.
 This will check our code for syntax and report any issue.
-If it runs clean it will give you some outout showing you you are ready to proceed.
+If it runs clean it will give you some outout showing you you are ready to proceed. <b>Output below is based on my configuration</b>

 ```
 # terraform plan